 Before we continue with the Northern Lights, I just want to say that there are so many more reasons to visit Tromsø in winter.
-Seeing auroras is a wonderful experience, but Tromsø region has a lot more to offer.
-You can read all about it in our previous post – Best things to do in Tromsø in winter.
+Seeing auroras is a wonderful experience, but the Tromsø region has a lot more to offer.
+You can read all about it in our previous post – best things to do in Tromso in winter.

 And now back to chasing the Northern Lights in Tromsø…